DesignyourCode/video-tracking/README.md

 ```

 ##KissMetrics
 This plugin supports KissMetrics tracking as well.
-However this is not a requirement and is switched off by default.keep-ratio
+However this is not a requirement and is switched off by default.

 To enable this you can simply pass a parameter.